smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

       x-ngsi:
         type: Property
     workLastDateUpdate:
-      description: 'Last date for updating a contractual element of the work'
+      description: Last date for updating a contractual element of the work
       format: date-time
       type: string
       x-ngsi: